speedingplanet/frontend-bootcamp-2025-06/react-labs/react-app/labs.md

 Call `render` to render `CalculatorDisplay` (pass whatever values you'd like for attributes)

-Try expecting that something with the text 'Choose' is not null, or in the document.
+Try expecting that one of the values you passed into `CalculatorDisplay` is not null or in the document.
+Alternatively, search for an equals sign "=", which is always present.

 Save and make sure it works by having `npm run test` running in a terminal